T4rk1n/top-drawer/README.md

 Ever had trouble finding a valid name for that new package ?

-`top-drawer` is command line tool to help with that by searching for synonyms and validate if they are available on pypi or npm.
+`top-drawer` is command line tool to help with that by searching for synonyms of a word and validate if they are available on pypi or npm.

 ### Install